icerpc/icerpc-docs/content/slice/language-guide/interface.md

 your Slice interfaces.

 {% callout %}
 An interface is a Slice construct but not a Slice type.
-In particular, you cannot use an interface as the type of a Slice field or operation parameter.
+This means you cannot use an interface as the type of a Slice field or operation parameter.
 {% /callout %}